tarwn/lessthandot-hugo/blogs/content/posts/2012-12-01-sizing-database-files.md

 > Date 11/30/2012 12:57:56 PM

-> Log SQL Server (Current &#8211; 11/25/2012 5:00:00 AM)
+> Log SQL Server (Current – 11/25/2012 5:00:00 AM)
 >
 > Source spid62
 >
 > Message

-> Autogrow of file &#8216;MyDB_Log' in database &#8216;MyDB' took 104381 milliseconds.
+> Autogrow of file 'MyDB_Log' in database 'MyDB' took 104381 milliseconds.
 Consider using ALTER DATABASE to set a smaller FILEGROWTH for this file.

 See that, it took a long time, you don't want to grow a one terabyte file by ten percent, that would be one hundred gigabytes, that is huge.
 Use something smaller and don't use percent, the bigger the file gets the longer it will take to expand the file.